Subhajit-Roy-Partho/Subhajit-Roy-Partho.github.io/_posts/2024-02-27-Bash-commands.md

 - `server send yourLocation serverLocation` sends file to the server.
 - `server receive serverLocation yourLocation` downloads the files from server.
 - replace `server` with your server name, `user` to your user id, `serverIP` with the ip of the server.
+- To execute commands just server "command".
+Few useful commands
+- `server myjobs` - to see running jobs
+- `server "cat file"` - see a file
+- `server "tail file"` - last few lines of file, useful for log files.